nyiyui/parallel-coloring/README.md

 - exam scheduling in the minimum number of time slots
 - storing chemicals in a minimum number of containers (where two chemicals cannot be stored in the same container if they react with each other)

+### The Nature of the Graph

+The graph is assumed to be sparse, i.e. the number of edges is much smaller than the number of vertices squared.

+We assume to take a register allocation graph, and make a few assumptions about the graph:
+- THe graph is simple.
+- The graph is connected.
+- The graph is undirected.

 ### Algorithms

+- Graph is immutable, so sharing is "easy"

+#### Independent Set

+The independent set of a graph is a set of vertices such that no two vertices in the set are adjacent.
+A maximal independent set (MIS) is an independent set that cannot be extended by adding an adjacent vertex.

+A MIS of a graph corresponds to a single color in a k-coloring of the graph.

 TODO: serial algorithm, general consturction

 TODO: Luby

 ## Methods

+The graph will be given in adjacency matrix format, where the matrix itself is represented in compressed sparse row storage (CSR) format.
+Since we assume the graph is not mutated in any step of any algorithm, there is no concern of mutations "locking up" the graph in a parallel algorithm.

 > Sufficient info to plausibly replicate
 > project with little further info needed.